AllenInstitute/bmtk/docs/autodocs/source/builder.rst

 Building Edges
 --------------
-To define different types of edges between two subsets of nodes you should use the NetworkBuilder.add_edges() [LINK] method.
-Then once NetworkBuilder.build() method is called the the actual connections will be instantiated based on the **connectivity_rule**s the user defines.
+To define different types of edges between two subsets of nodes you should use the :py:meth:`NetworkBuilder.add_edges() <bmtk.builder.network.Network.add_edges>` method.
+Then once :py:meth:`NetworkBuilder.build() <bmtk.builder.network.Network.build>` method is called the the actual connections will be instantiated based on the **connectivity_rule**s the user defines.
 A typical call to add_edges would be the following

 .. code:: python

    net.add_edges(
          source={'ei': 'inh'},                                 # 1
          target={'ei': 'exc', 'ephys_type': 'fast_spiking'},
          connection_rule=my_connection_func,                   # 2
          dynamic_parameters='i2e.json',                        # 3
          synaptic_model='alphaSyn',
          syn_weight=1.34e-05,
          delay=2.0
    )

-1. parameters ‘source’ and ‘target’ are used to filter out the subset of nodes used pre- and post-synapse, respectively.
+1. parameters ``source`` and ``target`` are used to filter out the subset of nodes used pre- and post-synapse, respectively.
    In this case the source population consist of all inhibitory (ei=inh) neurons, while the target population consists only of excitatory (ei=exc) fast-spiking neurons.
 If source or target is not specified then  all possible nodes will be used.

-2.  ‘connection_rule’ is used to determine the number of connections between each source and target node.
+2. ``connection_rule`` is used to determine the number of connections between each source and target node.
 If the value is given as an integer N then all possible source/target pairs with have N different connections.
 You can also pass in a list-of-list or a matrix.
-But usually a user-defined function is used, which will be better described in the next section
+But usually a user-defined function is used, which will be better described in the next section.

-3. ‘dynamic_parameters’, ‘synaptic_model’, ‘syn_weight’, and ‘delay’ are all shared connection parameters.
-Like with
+3. ``dynamic_parameters``, ``synaptic_model``, ``syn_weight``, and ``delay`` are all shared connection parameters.
+Like
-nodes, modelers can choose whatever parameters they deem best to represent their network.
+   with nodes, modelers can choose whatever parameters they deem best to represent their network.
 A list of useful parameters pre-defined by BMTK and SONATA is described below.

 Also like the nodes it is possible to have unique values for every individual edges, but it is a little more difficult.
 See section on ConnectionMap for more info.